SyncfusionExamples/integrating-syncfusion-pivot-table-with-ssas/README.md

 ### JavaScript Example
 - Navigate to the `JavaScript` directory.
-- Follow the instructions in the `README.md` file within that folder to set up and run the JavaScript sample.
+- Follow the [instructions](../integrating-syncfusion-pivot-table-with-ssas/JavaScript/README.md) provided to set up and run the JavaScript sample.

 ### Blazor Example
 - Navigate to the `Blazor` directory.
-- Follow the instructions in the `README.md` file within that folder to set up and run the Blazor sample.
+- Refer to the [setup instructions](../integrating-syncfusion-pivot-table-with-ssas/Blazor/README.md) to configure and run the Blazor sample.

 Each sample comes with specific prerequisites and setup instructions tailored to its framework, ensuring a smooth integration process.
 Explore each directory for detailed guidance on how to get the examples up and running.